 Stephen Frank, fondly known as "Bubba", grew up in a restaurant family.
 "I was born into a family of food.
 My Nonni was known by everyone in the neighborhood for her Italian specialties, my parents owned a successful restaurant before I was born.
 Everyone on both sides of my family loved to eat good food…especially me.
 One may say I was destined to be a Chef!"

-The Stanley Family took Chef Bubba to SIGEP in Rimini, Italy to assist in picking out new pasta making equipment and experience the cuisine of his mother's ancestral country.
-January 2013 Chef Bubba spent a week studying classic Bolognese cuisine in that famous Fat City with Mario Scalera.
+In 2013 the Stanley Family took Chef Bubba to SIGEP in Rimini, Italy to assist in picking out new pasta making equipment and experience the cuisine of his mother's ancestral country.
+January 2014 Chef Bubba spent a week studying classic Italian cuisine in Bresci, Italy with Melina Puntoreiro at Manuelina Culinary Manuelina Culinary.

 Bubba specializes in not having a specialty, he likes it all.
 With an emphasis on big flavors; Bubba cooks many Italian, American, Mexican, Greek, Spanish, Middle-Eastern and Asian classics with his own unique twist; often trying to create dishes with several influences.
 Regardless, his cuisine comforts your soul.
 He has natural ability as a chef and passion for foods which you will appreciate with every bite.